pghydro/pghydro/README.md

 ## Branches

-The master branch reflects the current 6.0 release.
-The develop branch reflects the 6.1-dev
+The master branch reflects the future next release.

 # INTRODUCTION